Book review and synopsis for Home Before Dark by Riley Sager, A satisfying, well-constructed and suspenseful haunted house mystery.

 Maggie finds the hidden door that leads to the armoire in her room.
 She also notices a page in Ewan's book, describing how Walt had asked a boy from town to help patch up the ceiling after it broke.
 Maggie recalls how Hannah had believed Petra had a secret boyfriend.
 She wonders if that boy was the boyfriend and one who killed Petra and hid her body in the ceiling.
 Maggie looks at the old photos and realizes the teenager who came to help was Dane.
 When Maggie confronts Dane, he admits to teenage fling with Petra but denies killing her.
 After a scuffle, Dane is injured and taken away on a stretcher.

 In the aftermath, Maggie's mom (who was out of the country) arrives.
 She tells Maggie that it wasn't Dane.
-Maggie was the one who killed Petra.
+She says that Maggie was the one who killed Petra.
 Petra was babysitting and when they came home, there were signs of a physical altercation and she had clearly been pushed down the stairs.
-Ewan made up most of the stuff about ghosts in the book, though the night terrors were real.
+Ewan made up most of the stuff about ghosts in the book (he wrote it to capitalize off the house's spooky history because they needed the money), though the night terrors were real.
 Afterwards, Maggie is alone when Martha emerges from the armoire.
 With the moonlight glinting off her spectacles, Maggie realizes Martha is Miss Pennyface.

 When Maggie was young, Martha would sneak in to watch her sleep, because she reminded her of Katie.
 When Petra was babysitting, Petra walked in, saw Martha and flipped out.
 This resulted in Martha accidentally pushing Petra down the stairs.
 Now that Maggie is back, Martha knows that the truth will eventually come out, so she has poisoned Maggie and is going to kill her.
 Maggie gets pushed down the stairs, but survives.
 She sees what looks like Petra's spirit (which turns out to be Elsa) then shove Martha down the stairs.
 Martha dies.
 (Maggie doesn't know if Elsa just wandered in there or if Petra's spirit really helped propel Elsa to save her.
 It also turns out that Elsa was Mister Shadow.
 She was superstitious about the house's history and wanted to warn her family away from the house.)